gnosisguild/pvss/crates/generator/README.md

 - **Input Validation**: Vector computation and constraint checking
 - **Multiple Outputs**: Noir constants and Prover TOML file generation
 - **Circuit-Specific Generation**: Separate generation logic for each circuit (pk_trbfv, pk_pvw, sk_shares)
+- **Circuit-Aware Generators**: Noir and TOML generators adapt their output based on the target circuit
 - **CLI Interface**: User-friendly command-line tool with comprehensive options
 - **Library API**: Can be used as a Rust crate in other projects